shaynekasai/v-fetch/README.md

 - `model: '<string>'` - the Vue model property to update
 - `eventType: '<string>'` - the event type to use
 - `extraParams: <object>` - these get merged into `fetch`'s extra options.
+- `onStart: '<string>'` - calls your method just before the ajax call
+- `onComplete: '<string>'` - calls your method after ajax call is completed
+- `onError: '<strong>` - calls your method if there's an error

 Example:
 ```html